Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Properties of the structure lattice

-Assume that (ii) holds and let $G \in \sclass$ with an infinite compact commensurated subgroup.
-By \cite[{Lemma~\ref{Part1-profcomm}}]{CRW-Part1}, the commensurability class of that compact subgroup has a locally normal representative.
-We may thus find a compact open subgroup $U<G$ with a non-trivial closed normal subgroup $L$ commensurated by $G$.
-We apply Lemma~\ref{lem:FCbar}.
-Notice that if the $\mathcal T_{(\alpha)}$-open subgroup $D \cap U$ is $\mathcal T_{(\alpha)}$-compact, then $D\cap U/L$ is finite so that $L$ has finite index in $U$, and is thus open in $G$. \end{proof}
+Assume that (ii) holds and let $G \in \sclass$ with an infinite commensurated compact subgroup.
+By Lemma~\ref{profcomm}, the commensurability class of that compact subgroup has a closed locally normal representative $L$.
+By Proposition~\ref{compression:simple}, there is an infinite commensurated compact locally normal subgroup $M \leq L$ whose abstract normal closure $S = \lla M \rra$ in $G$, endowed with the topology $\mathcal T_{(\beta)}$ with $\beta = [M]$, belongs to the class $\sclass$.
+Let $U < G$ be a compact open subgroup containing $M$ as a normal subgroup.
+By Lemma~\ref{lem:FCbar}, the subgroup $S \cap U$ is a commensurated subgroup of $S$ which is open and \FCbar{} with respect to the topology $\mathcal T_{(\beta)}$.
+It then follows by applying (ii) to the group $S \in \sclass$ that $S \cap U$ is $\mathcal T_{(\beta)}$-compact.
+Since $M \leq S \cap U$ is $\mathcal T_{(\beta)}$-open by definition of the latter topology, it follows that $[S\cap U : M]$ is finite.
+Since $S \cap U$ is dense in $U$, it follows that $M$ has finite index in $U$, and so $M$ is open in $G$.
+Thus (ii) implies (i) and the cycle of implications is complete. \end{proof}

-\begin{rem} Since \FCbar-groups are locally elliptic by Proposition~\ref{prop:Ushakov}, one may wonder whether Proposition~\ref{prop:NoFPconj} remains true if one replaces open \FCbar-subgroups by open locally elliptic subgroups in (ii).
-It turns out that this is not the case; indeed, there is an example, due to U. Bader, of a group $G \in \mathscr S$ which acts continuously but non-properly by automorphisms on the regular tree of degree $d \geq 3$.
-The stabiliser of a vertex in $G$ is an open, but non-compact, locally elliptic subgroup, which is commensurated by $G$. \end{rem} }
+\begin{rem} Since \FCbar-groups are \{locally elliptic\}-by-\{torsion-free abelian\} by Proposition~\ref{prop:Ushakov}, one may wonder whether Proposition~\ref{prop:NoFPconj} remains true if one replaces open \FCbar-subgroups by open locally elliptic subgroups in (ii).
+It turns out that this is not the case (assuming that any of the statements (i)--(iii) in Proposition~\ref{prop:NoFPconj} are true); indeed, there are examples of groups $G \in \sclass$ which act continuously but non-properly by automorphisms on regular locally finite trees (see \cite{Boudec}).
+The stabiliser of a vertex in $G$ is an open, but non-compact, locally elliptic subgroup, which is commensurated by $G$. \end{rem}